akhileshgupta1982/PowerElectronics-HWR/experiment/aim.md

-To study the Half Wave Controlled Rectifier with a Resistive Load.
+To study the Half Wave Controlled Rectifier with a R Load and RL Load.